Take A Walk in My Flip Flops:Travel Blog

 Provided campground layout at Oregon Inlet Campground

-Oregon Inlet Campground is compromised of three sections.
-Section A is solely for tent camping and B/C allows for tents and RV’s (some offering electric and water hook ups).
-Generators are also, allowed to be used from 7am-10pm in B/C. The campground is across the street from the Oregon Inlet fishing area which has a dump station, fresh water hook up for getting your potable water and a small store for necessities.
+Oregon Inlet Campground is located just a stone’s throw from the inlet and this campground offers convenient access to fishing and water activities.
+It boasts well-maintained facilities and stunning sunset views over the sound.
+Oregon Inlet Campground is comprised of three sections.
+Section A is solely for tent camping and B/C allows for tents and RVs (some offering electric and water hookups).
+Generators are also, allowed to be used from 7am-10pm in B/C. The campground is across the street from the Oregon Inlet fishing area which has a dump station, fresh water hookup for getting your potable water, and a small store for necessities.

 Freshly caught Wanchese, Nc shrimp from the market